PaddlePaddle/PaddleSpeech/examples/other/tts_finetune/tts3/README.md

 # Finetune your own AM based on FastSpeech2 with AISHELL-3.
-This example shows how to finetune your own AM based on FastSpeech2 with with AISHELL-3.
-We use part of baker's data (top 200) as finetune data in this example.
-The example is implemented according to this [discussions](https://github.com/PaddlePaddle/PaddleSpeech/discussions/1842).
+This example shows how to finetune your own AM based on FastSpeech2 with AISHELL-3.
+We use part of csmsc's data (top 200) as finetune data in this example.
+The example is implemented according to this [discussion](https://github.com/PaddlePaddle/PaddleSpeech/discussions/1842).
 Thanks to the developer for the idea.

 We use AISHELL-3 to train a multi-speaker fastspeech2 model here.
-How to train can refer to [examples/aishell3/tts3](https://github.com/lym0302/PaddleSpeech/tree/develop/examples/aishell3/tts3)
+You can refer [examples/aishell3/tts3](https://github.com/lym0302/PaddleSpeech/tree/develop/examples/aishell3/tts3) to train multi-speaker fastspeech2 from scratch.

 ## Prepare
 ### Download Pretrained Fastspeech2 model